Skip to Content

 1 teaspoon of ancho chili powder = 1 teaspoon of mulato pepper powder

-Mulato pepper powder is an excellent alternative made from dried mulato peppers with an earthy and slightly sweet flavor different from ancho chili powder.
-Its deep brown color and slightly sweet undertones add layers of flavor to sauces, stews, and marinades.
+Mulato pepper powder is an excellent alternative to ancho chili powder made from dried mulato peppers.
+It has an earthy and slightly sweet flavor that’s different from ancho chili powder.
+Its deep brown color and slightly sweet undertones add layers of flavor and texture to sauces, stews, and marinades.
 And with its mild to medium heat level, it’s just perfect for providing a subtle spiciness without overpowering the dish.

 New Mexico Chile Powder